niklasnorin/red-thesis/report/5-theory-linux-gpio-emuopt.md

 ## Everything is a File or a Process

-In Linux, everything is either a file or a process [#Linus Torvalds, Mail list, 2018-03-25](http://yarchive.net/comp/linux/everything_is_file.html).
+In Linux, everything is either a file or a process [[#Linus Torvalds, Mail list, 2018-03-25](http://yarchive.net/comp/linux/everything_is_file.html)].
 Although a file in linux indeed often represents data that is persisted to disk, the filesystem is also used as a way to interact with kernel drivers.

 ## Kernel space and User space
 The memory space in Linux is divided between Kernel space and User space.
-Kernel space is where the kernel processes executes, while User space is where all other programs and services run [#](?).
+Kernel space is where the kernel processes executes, while User space is where all other programs and services run [[#](?)].

 The notion of Kernel space and User space is also used to refer to the amount of access a process has to the system.
-In most Linux systems, only processes running in Kernel space has access to memory mapped hardware [#](?).
+In most Linux systems, only processes running in Kernel space has access to memory mapped hardware [[#](?)].
 This means that User space processes that want to access hardware always have to do so via system calls to the kernel.
 The kernel then in turn accesses the hardware.

 ## SysFS and GPIOlib for User Space GPIO Access
-While all direct hardware access is restricted to the kernel in Linux, SysFS is a generic Linux kernel facility that enables other kernel modules to expose data structures as attributes in the file system [#](?).
+While all direct hardware access is restricted to the kernel in Linux, SysFS is a generic Linux kernel facility that enables other kernel modules to expose data structures as attributes in the file system [[#](?)].

-GPIOlib is such a kernel module, built on top of SysFS, and specifies an API to expose and interact with individual GPIO's as files [#Linux Kernel Documentation, 2018-03-25](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt).
+GPIOlib is such a kernel module, built on top of SysFS, and specifies an API to expose and interact with individual GPIO's as files [[#Linux Kernel Documentation, 2018-03-25](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt)].

 ### Exposing a GPIO
 The user can expose a GPIO by writing the GPIO number to `/sys/class/gpio/export`.
 This will make GPIOlib look through all registered GPIO drivers and, if the GPIO is valid, expose it as a folder under `/sys/class/gpio/gpioN`, where N is the GPIO number.
 The rest of the paths in the sub-sections below are relative to this path.